 What are Self-Driving Delivery Cars?

-Self-driving cars are able to operate without a human driver.
-They can sense their surroundings, make decisions based on that data, and navigate the area around them by following predefined instructions.
+Self-driving cars can operate without a human driver.
+They can sense their surroundings, make decisions based on that data, and navigate their surroundings by following predefined instructions.
 There are several ways in which self-driving vehicles will affect our lives:

-However, these tasks have not been fully undertaken yet because there is still much testing needed before we're ready to use this technology with no questions asked.
+However, these tasks have not been fully undertaken yet because we still need extensive testing before we're ready to use this technology with no questions asked.

 When Did Self-Driving Delivery Cars Become Popular?

 Since 2015, self-driving delivery vehicles have become a hot topic.
 They are being tested in China by companies like Baidu and Alibaba, where the infrastructure is much more advanced compared to other countries around the world.
-More and more, different companies have been testing these vehicles in the United States, including large commercial trucks and pizza delivery companies.
+More and more companies are testing these vehicles in the United States, including large commercial trucks and pizza delivery companies.

-Domino's is Testing Their Own Fleet of Self-Driving Delivery Cars
+Domino's is Testing Its Own Fleet of Self-Driving Delivery Cars

-Domino's is testing their own fleet of self-driving delivery cars in Australia, which will be able to deliver pizza straight to your door.
+Domino's is testing its own fleet of self-driving delivery cars in Australia, which will deliver pizza straight to your door.
 They are working with Nuro and currently have several test vehicles being used on the road that operate completely autonomously.

-The safety of this technology has yet not been confirmed, so they decided it would be best if these deliveries were done overnight when there was less traffic on the roads after hours as well as fewer pedestrians walking around.
+The safety of this technology has not yet been confirmed, so they decided it would be best to make these deliveries overnight, when traffic is lower, and fewer pedestrians are on the streets.
 However, as these vehicles begin launching for regular commercial use, there will be less oversight and more traffic when they take off to make deliveries.

 When Will Self-Driving Delivery Cars Become Prevalent in the U.S.?

-Self-driving delivery cars are already being tested in the U.S. but not on a large scale like Australia and China just yet.
-There have been incidents where self-driving delivery vehicles were involved in accidents, so it is clear that this technology still has some kinks to work out before they can become widespread across the country and around the world.
+Self-driving delivery cars are already being tested in the U.S., but not on a large scale like Australia and China just yet.
+There have been incidents where self-driving delivery vehicles were involved in accidents, so it is clear that this technology still has some kinks to work out before it can become widespread across the country and around the world.

 Even if self-driving cars are tested and deemed safe, accidents will still happen.
 Have you been involved in a car accident to no fault of your own?
 If so, the team at Bamieh & de Smeth, PLC, can help.
 Please contact us today to receive a free case evaluation.